Chiquinho Conde: Playing career

+Early career

 Born in Beira, Conde arrived in Portugal in the summer of 1987 from CD Maxaquene, and would remain in the country for the following decade, starting with C.F.
 Os Belenenses.
 After good spells at S.C.
 Braga and Vitória F.C. he signed with Sporting CP, but failed to reproduce his previous form, returning to Belenenses in January 1996.

+Major League Soccer

+Recommended to the Major League Soccer by former New York/New Jersey MetroStars coach Carlos Queiroz, Conde moved to the league aged 31, where he represented the New England Revolution and the Tampa Bay Mutiny.
+He joined the former on 20 February 1997, with newly appointed manager Thomas Rongen speaking highly of his acquisition, calling him "a proven goal scorer in an extremely competitive league", adding that he "has the versatility to play up top or out wide and will give us a leadership presence on and off the field."

+Conde made his debut for the Revolution in the season opener, a 1–0 win against Dallas Burn on 29 March 1997.
+He scored his first goal for the club on 3 May, in the 2–1 victory over the Kansas City Wizards.
+He was named Player of the Week for the tenth round following his brace in a 2–1 defeat of Colorado Rapids, and represented the Eastern Conference in the MLS All-Star Game alongside teammates Ted Chronopoulos, Alexi Lalas and Walter Zenga.

+On 13 August 1997, Conde was traded with Sam George to the Mutiny for Giuseppe Galderisi and Ivan McKinley.
+In 17 total starts for the Revolution, he scored six times and recorded four assists; at that time, he was leading the team in scoring, but Rongen was eager to reunite with Galderisi and McKinley.

+Later years

-Conde moved to the recently created Major League Soccer aged 31, where he represented the New England Revolution and the Tampa Bay Mutiny.
-In January 1998 he returned to Portugal and a former club, Vitória Setúbal (his third stint); in the first full season upon his return he scored 14 goals, as they qualified for the UEFA Cup as fifth.
+In January 1998, Conde returned to Portugal and a former side, Vitória Setúbal (his third stint); in the first full season upon his return, he scored 14 goals as they qualified for the UEFA Cup as fifth.

-After spells at F.C.
-Alverca and Portimonense SC, Conde eventually retired in 2005 after playing amateur football in the country.
+Following stints at F.C.
+Alverca and Portimonense SC, Conde retired in 2005 after playing amateur football in the country.
 He represented Mozambique for 15 years, appearing at the 1986, 1996 and 1998 Africa Cup of Nations tournaments, with the national side finishing bottom of the group on all three occasions; he was regarded as one of the best players the country ever produced, alongside Dário and Tico-Tico.

 Coaching career

 Conde worked as a manager after retiring, being in charge of several teams in the Moçambola and also coaching Vitória Setúbal's under-23s.
 In October 2021, the 55-year-old replaced the dismissed Horácio Gonçalves at the helm of the Mozambique national side.

+Conde led the country at the 2023 Africa Cup of Nations, in a group-stage exit following two draws and a loss.